-Patient Safety displays the hospitals that are officially registered patient safety centers at ANVISA (Agência Nacional de Vigilância Sanitária).
-ANVISA is the Brazilian regulatory agency responsible for the approval and supervision of pharmaceuticals, health services, medical devices and other areas.
-Established in 1999, it's an independent acting agency.
-The most recent Patient Safety data is available at:
+The Patient Safety group displays the hospitals that are officially registered patient safety centers at ANVISA (Agência Nacional de Vigilância Sanitária).
+ANVISA is the Brazilian regulatory agency responsible for the approval and supervision of pharmaceuticals, health services, medical devices, and other areas.
+The Quality Monitoring Program is an initiative of the national supplementary health agency (ANS) that aims to encourage improvements in the quality of services through monitoring and evaluating the performance and quality of care in hospitals.
+The Notivisa Incident Reporting Program is the national system to report and record of incidents, adverse events and technical complaints related to the use of technologies and care processes.